Everything we know about Charlie Kirk’s suspected assassin Tyler Robinson

 Who is the suspect?

-Robinson grew up in the conservative southern Utah city of Washington with his mom, who works at Intermountain Support Coordination Services, dad, a police officer and kitchen fitter, and two brothers, social media pictures suggest.
+Robinson grew up in the conservative southern Utah city of Washington with his mom, a trained social worker who works at Intermountain Support Coordination Services; dad, a police officer and kitchen fitter; and two brothers, social media pictures suggest.

 He has been described as “quiet” by people who know him, as well as a straight-A student.
 His grandmother claimed she had “never” heard her grandson discuss politics.
 However, family members told investigators that Robinson had become “more political” in recent years.